 HSTL and SSTL are sometimes used in a differential form, especially for distributing clocks in high-speed memory systems.
-Figure 16 shows how ispClock5600 reference input should be configured for accepting these standards.
-The major difference between differential and single-ended forms of these logic standards is that in the differential case, the REFA- input is used as a signal input, not a reference level, and that both terminating resistors are engaged and set to $50\Omega$ .
+Figure 19 shows how ispClock5500 reference input should be configured for accepting these standards.
+The major difference between the differential and single-ended forms of these logic standards is that in the differential cases, the REFA- input is used as a signal input, not a reference level, and that both terminating resistors are engaged and set to $50\Omega$ .